-Take a look at our recommended gear section for our take on some incredible studio monitors.
-Click Here
+(By the way, you can take a look at our recommended gear section for our suggestions on some incredible studio monitors.
+Click Here)

-Passive monitors do not have built-in amplifiers and are driven by a power amplifier which is separate from the speakers.
+Passive monitors do not have built-in amplifiers and are driven by a power amplifier, which is separate from the speakers.
 Usually, you will have one amplifier driving a certain amount of passive speakers.
-Amplifiers can handle 2 speakers, and depending on their watts and ohms, they can handle more.

-There are actually several reasons why you should turn off both your active studio monitors and also your amplifier for your passive monitors.
-Let’s have a look at all the reasons you should.
+There are actually several reasons why you should turn off both your active studio monitors and also the amplifier for your passive monitors:

 Depending on the power of the active studio monitors, each speaker will draw a certain amount of electricity.
 Now, this might not be a lot, but it can add up over time costing you a lot of money.

 You could use that saved money for getting new and better gear or for fixing your gear if necessary.

 Capacitors and other components which make up the internal workings of an amplifier (whether they are active internal amplifiers or separate amplifiers) can deteriorate over time, especially if they are left on.

 Capacitors can dry out because of heat.
 Heat is caused when the amplifier is on and drawing energy.
 If left on for extended periods, then these capacitors can degrade and get damaged.

 One thing to note is that some people do leave their studio monitors on, and some have left them on for a considerable amount of time (I’m talking years), and nothing has happened.